pokealarm/pokealarm/docs/getting-started/faq.rst

 verify you are in the right format.

-Error about a 'Queue'?
+Error about a 'module named parse'?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-PA only supports Python2, and not Python3.
+PA only supports Python3 (version 3.7+), and not Python2.

 ModuleNotFoundError: No module named X